CA Live Crash Course • May 16 & 17 • 9am-6pm PT

 What Disqualifies You From Getting a Real Estate License?

-A real estate license background check occurs when the DRE reviews what crimes (if any) you have committed.
-Depending on the crimes, the DRE will stop you from practicing real estate in California.
+Outside of not fulfilling the basic requirements, there is one thing that disqualifies you from a license: your criminal background check.
+A real estate license background check occurs when the Department of Real Estate (DRE) reviews what crimes (if any) you have committed.
+Depending on the nature of these crimes, the DRE may stop you from practicing real estate in California.

-But, the DRE doesn’t disqualify you for any crime you have committed.
-According to § 10177(b) of the Business and Professions Code, the DRE will disqualify applicants based on crimes “Substantially related to the qualifications, functions, or duties of a real estate licensee.”
+However, the DRE doesn’t disqualify you for just any crime.
+According to § 10177(b) of the Business and Professions Code, the DRE will disqualify applicants based on crimes "Substantially related to the qualifications, functions, or duties of a real estate licensee."
+In other words, they primarily disqualify applicants based on how relevant a crime is to the honesty and safety required of a real estate agent.

 Can You Get a Real Estate License with a Felony?